-All routes with lane closure prohibitions for this project are listed on the SCDOT website under Business in the Traffic Engineering Section under Work Zone Traffic Control "Hourly Restrictions for Lane Closures".
+All other routes with lane closure prohibitions for this project are listed on the SCDOT website under Doing Business with SCDOT in the Publications and Manuals section for Traffic Engineering.

-These restrictions also apply to pacing operations.
+These restrictions also apply to all road closures and pacing operations.
 The Department reserves the right to suspend a lane closure if any resulting traffic backups are deemed excessive by the Engineer.
 Maintain all lane closure restrictions as directed by the plans, these special provisions, and the Engineer.